 Although CP is a life-long condition without a known cure, early treatment and intervention can improve symptoms and the quality of life of those who have the condition.
 The conventional approach includes physical therapy, occupational therapy, massage therapy, speech therapy, behavioral/cognitive therapies, surgery, etc. Medications are also prescribed to CP patients in order to reduce symptoms and treat other medical conditions.
 Despite these various treatment options, the conventional approach to treating CP is limited and often does not produce significant improvement in symptoms or quality of life.
 The search for more effective treatment options continues.

-Stem cell therapy has been found to be one of the most effective treatments for children with neurological disorders including CP.
-Several studies have demonstrated the effectiveness of stem cell therapy in improving gross motor function, muscle tone, spasticity, development and quality of life in patients with CP.
-Stem cell therapy has also been shown to reduce brain inflammation, increase whole brain connectivity and activate motor regions of the brain.
+Studies have shown stem cells were effective for children with neurological disorders including CP.
+Several studies have demonstrated stem cells improved gross motor function, muscle tone, spasticity, development and quality of life in patients with CP, and have also shown to reduce brain inflammation, increase whole brain connectivity and activate motor regions of the brain.

 Based on early human clinical trials there appears to be a strong argument for the safe and effective use of stem cell therapy in the treatment of CP.
 While we wait for phase II/III trials the current data is encouraging and supports use of stem cell therapy in the clinical setting.